 - Priority Pass is just another form of payment for your massage, in lieu of cash; think of it like paying with a gift card

-- In the USA there’s generally the expectation of tipping for spa services, though perhaps that’s less necessary if we’re talking about a 10 minute “teaser” massage
+- In the USA there’s generally the expectation of tipping for spa services

 “Be Relax” airport spas have started to join Priority Pass, giving members the opportunity to enjoy a complimentary spa treatment before or after their flight.
-This is an awesome new concept for Priority Pass to add, so here’s to hoping that more locations are added.
+This is an awesome new concept for Priority Pass to add, and I’m crossing my fingers that we see a lot more locations added.

 Here’s to hoping that this doesn’t get so popular that there’s an hour-long wait to take advantage of this.